Home | Capital Program and Investments

-The Capital Programs Investment Division provides the expertise and resources to support performance based management and to use data in improving project decision making to increase the accountability and transparency of the NMDOT.
-Implementation of a Transportation Asset Management Plan that meets new Federal performance management requirements is key to improving our transportation system to meet the mobility and access needs of the individual and business users.
-The New Mexico 2040 Plan, NMDOT's statewide long-range multimodal transportation plan, serves as the primary framework for guiding decisions at all levels within the NMDOT and the Transportation Asset Management Plan is a mid-term plan that addresses how the NMDOT will improve or preserve the condition of the assets and the performance of the National Highway System.
-All projects in the Statewide Transportation Improvement Program (STIP) are consistent with the Transportation Asset Management Plan and the 2040 Plan.
+The Capital Program and Investments Division provides the expertise and resources to develop a Capital Investment Plan based on optimizing performance of the transportation system which identifies the most beneficial projects to execute with the anticipated revenues.
+Implementation of a Transportation Asset Management Program (TAMP) within the New Mexico Department of Transportation to maximize use of limited public resources and maintain the state’s transportation infrastructure in the best possible condition is a key component of the Capital Investment Plan.
+The Transportation Asset Management Plan is a mid-term plan that addresses how the NMDOT will improve or preserve the condition of the assets and the performance of the National Highway System.
+All projects in the Statewide Transportation Improvement Program (STIP) are consistent with the goals of the Transportation Asset Management Plan.

 Tamara P. Haas, P.E., Division Director

 ↑ As NMDOT continues implementation of the Transportation Asset Management Plan (TAMP) and Transportation Performance Management, NMDOT Pavement Management and Design will be utilized more and more to support the state’s long term plans and vision.

 NMDOT Pavement Management & Design performs the following activities:

 Information Available Upon Request: